inlets/inlets.dev/blog/_posts/2021-03-15-scaling-inlets.md

 ## Scaling inlets PRO tunnels

 Now that we have created a first tunnel, it is time to add all the other required tunnel.
-As demonstrated, the Helm chart is pretty convenient to get everything up and running and can be installed many times to create different tunnels.
+As demonstrated, the Helm chart is more convenient than creating and managing individual virtual machines to get everything up and running and can be installed many times to create different tunnels.
 Every time an exit-node is created, the control-plane is available on a specific subdomain, allowing you to connect tens or hundreds of services.

 Put all the command above in a single script and name it `create-exit-server.sh`: